-- (a) The City's audited financial statements prepared in accordance with generally accepted accounting principles as promulgated to apply to governmental entities from time to time by the Governmental Accounting Standards Board for the Preceding Fiscal Year.
-If the City's audited financial statements are not available by the Annual Report Date, the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement, and the audited financial statements shall be filed in the same manner as the Annual Report when they become available. - (b) Unless otherwise provided in the audited financial statements filed on or before the Annual Report Date, financial information and operating data with respect to the City for the Preceding Fiscal Year or Current Fiscal Year, as specified below, substantially similar to that provided in the corresponding tables in the Official Statement, as follows: - (i) The City's adopted operating budget for the Current Fiscal Year, substantially in the form set forth in Table A-3 to the Official Statement. - (ii) The City's General Fund balance sheet for the Preceding Fiscal Year substantially in the form set forth in Table A-1 to the Official Statement. - (iii) The City's General Fund revenues by source for the Preceding Fiscal Year substantially in the form set forth in Table A-15 of the Official Statement. - (vi) Assessed valuation of property in the City substantially in the form set forth in Table A-16 of the Official Statement for the Preceding Fiscal Year. - (vii) A description of any event of default under the Indenture. - (viii) A description of any event resulting in the abatement of Lease Payments under the Lease. - (c) In addition to any of the information expressly required to be provided under this Disclosure Certificate, the City shall provide such further material information, if any, as may be necessary to make the specifically required statements, in the light of the circumstances under which they are made, not misleading. - (d) Any or all of the items listed above may be included by specific reference to other documents, including official statements of debt issues of the City or related public entities, which are available to the public on the MSRB's internet web site or filed with the Securities and Exchange Commission.
+(a) The City's audited financial statements prepared in accordance with generally accepted accounting principles as promulgated to apply to governmental entities from time to time by the Governmental Accounting Standards Board for the Preceding Fiscal Year.
+If the City's audited financial statements are not available by the Annual Report Date, the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement, and the audited financial statements shall be filed in the same manner as the Annual Report when they become available.

+(b) Unless otherwise provided in the audited financial statements filed on or before the Annual Report Date, financial information and operating data with respect to the City for the Preceding Fiscal Year or Current Fiscal Year, as specified below, substantially similar to that provided in the Official Statement:

+- (i) The budget transmittal letter of the City for the Current Fiscal Year, together with summary information relating to the City's operating budget for the Current Fiscal Year, historical and trend information relating to the City's operating budgets, and budget policies and practices relating to the City's operating budgets, but only to the extent such material is prepared by the City in connection with the Current Fiscal Year's operating budget; - (ii) Changes, if any, in the operation of the County of Santa Clara's Teeter Plan affecting the City; - (iii) Assessed value of taxable property within the jurisdiction of the City for the Preceding Fiscal Year; - (iv) Property tax collection delinquencies for the Preceding Fiscal Year for the City if the City is no longer a participant in the County of Santa Clara's Teeter Plan; - (v) Amount of all general obligation debt of the City outstanding, and total scheduled debt service on such general obligation debt as of the preceding June 30; and - (vi) The top ten real property tax assessees of the City for the Preceding Fiscal Year, the total taxable value for the Preceding Fiscal Year, and the percentage of total assessed value for each of the top ten real property assessees for the Preceding Fiscal Year.

+(c) In addition to any of the information expressly required to be provided under this Disclosure Certificate, the City shall provide such further material information, if any, as may be necessary to make the specifically required statements, in the light of the circumstances under which they are made, not misleading.

+(d) Any or all of the items listed above may be included by specific reference to other documents, including official statements of debt issues of the City or related public entities, which are available to the public on the MSRB's internet web site or filed with the Securities and Exchange Commission.
 The City shall clearly identify each such other document so included by reference.